 - Payment service fees

-There is no service fee for debit card or BPAY payments.
+There is no service fee for Visa Debit and MasterCard Debit or prepaid Visa & MasterCard products.
 Service fees are subject to change and will be advised at the time of payment.

 Once you have made your booking, please check your Booking Confirmation, ‘Cruise Control’, or with your travel agent to ensure the details are correct.